Toyota Corolla Touring Sports estate review

 There's plenty of room in the front seats of the Corolla Touring Sports, although the fairly flat seats speak volumes about the sort of driving Toyota expects owners will be doing.
 Room in the back is average, so there's enough room for most occupants but taller passengers may find headroom is restricted.

-One thing to note, is that caravanners won't be well served by hybrid versions because of their limited 750kg limit for braked trailers.
+One thing to note is that caravanners won't be well served by Corolla Touring Sports Hybrid, because of the car’s limited 750kg limit for braked trailers, which decreases even further to 450kg for unbraked trailers.
 The now discontinued 1.2-litre petrol is better thanks to a 1,300kg towing capacity.

 Reliability & safety

 Toyota is well-known for making reliable cars, and its hybrid models are garnering a reputation for being particularly robust and affordable to own.
 The Corolla is also a safe model to buy according to independent crash tests.

 While the Corolla is a fairly recent model, it's a safe bet to say the Derbyshire-built Corolla should prove a hassle-free investment.
 It came an impressive seventh out of the top 75 new cars in our 2020 Driver Power survey, dropping slightly to 38th in 2022 and to 41st in 2023, but still with a good score for reliability and build quality.
 Owners praised its engine and gearbox, along with its ride and handling.
 Running costs also impressed, but infotainment didn't receive such a high score.